getmaxun/maxun_docs/docs/installation/docker.md

 ![Docker Compose successful start](docker.png)

-You can access the frontend at http://localhost:5173/ and backend at http://localhost:8080/
+You can access the frontend at `PUBLIC_URL` and backend at http://localhost:8080/